-Typically the parts show up at the anodizing shop as a handle, a collar, a sleeve, a housing, a shaft, a retractor and a myriad of other descriptions detailed on a blueprint.
-The anodizer utilizes the information on the print or other instructions to determine what is required to do the job?
+Typically, the parts show up for anodizing as a handle, a collar, a sleeve, a housing, a shaft, a retractor, an array, and a myriad of other descriptions detailed on a blueprint.
+The anodizer utilizes the information on the print or other instructions to determine what is required to do the job.
 As much information as possible should be provided on the prints and in supporting documentation to allow the anodizer to be successful in providing the desired end result.
 Some important considerations include:

-Information on alloy and temper...an example would be 6061-T6.

-- The finish as received and as desired in the anodized product. - Establishment of the sample finishes and colors to match if available. - Relevant processing details not otherwise documented. - Development of a technical process sheet to detail the finishing process.
+- Information on alloy and temper (such as 6061-T6). - The finish as received and as desired in the anodized product. - Establishment of the sample finishes and colors to match if available. - Relevant processing details not otherwise documented. - Development of a technical process sheet to detail the finishing process.